Green–white–checkered finish: Regional Series (until 2010)

-The Camping World East and West Series used a rule similar to the ARCA rule with an unlimited number of attempts.
-In April 2005, two green-white-checkered attempts were used at Phoenix International Raceway for a Camping World West race.
+The regional East and West Series (currently run under the ARCA Menards Series banner) used a rule similar to the (now parent) ARCA rule with an unlimited number of attempts.
+In April 2005, two green-white-checkered attempts were used at Phoenix International Raceway for a then-called NASCAR West Series race.

-Camping World Truck Series (1995–2004)
+Craftsman Truck Series (1995–2004)

-The NASCAR Camping World truck Series adopted a green-white-checkered flag rule initially during nationally televised 200-lap exhibition races at Tucson Raceway Park in Arizona.
+The NASCAR Truck Series adopted a green-white-checkered flag rule initially during nationally televised 200-lap exhibition races at Tucson Raceway Park in Arizona.

 When the green flag is waved on the restart, there are two laps remaining in the race.
 If the yellow flag comes out at any time during the restart, each subsequent restart will be a two-lap restart.
 (From 1995 until mid-1998 and again since 2003, racing back to the caution was prohibited in the series.)

 However, if on the restart, there will be just one scheduled lap remaining, there is a green and white flag restart for the lap.
 That rule was implemented a few times.